Earth Day Summit

 10:50-11:35 am PST

 Did you know that the transportation sector is the largest contributor to climate change?
 If the US could cut car emissions, it would be the biggest step anyone has ever made towards combating climate change.
 In fact, the regulations imposed by the Obama Administration would have prevented 6 Gigatons of carbon dioxide emissions if Trump hadn’t rolled them back.
 Dan Becker, the director of the Safe Climate Transport Campaign, has been fighting car emissions for over 30 years.
-In this workshop, he will demonstrate why we need to focus on the auto industry to slow climate change, how he has been fighting auto emissions, and what we can all do as individuals.
+In this workshop, he demonstrated why we need to focus on the auto industry to slow climate change, how he has been fighting auto emissions, and what we can all do as individuals.

 Afternoon Session (Action)